-There are a lot of great activities they will get to participate in, and to name just a few:
+There are a lot of great activities they will participate in, including

-- ➤ Canoeing- Scouts will have the chance to learn paddle skills and apply them as they venture off to the far reaches of Long Pond to find the fabled Huck Finn Outpost. - ➤ Huck Finn An outpost at the very edge of Camp Carpenter, Huck Finn echoes the early days of scouting where scouts will learn skills such as shelter building, knots, and rope work. - ➤ Challenge Course- A team-based problem-solving challenge that combines games and rope course elements to make a high-energy team-building event. - ➤ Action Archery Use bow and arrow skills to compete in a series of archery games, using unique targets such as cowbells and a tic-tac-toe board. - > Rappelling and Bouldering -Scouts will have the great opportunity to boulder on rocks and rappel down our rock cliffs. - > Cooking This adventure will lead them to prepare and cook lunch on an open fire using the Patrol Method.
+- Canoeing- Scouts will have the chance to learn paddle skills and apply them as they venture off to the far reaches of Long Pond to find the fabled Huck Finn Outpost. - Huck Finn- An outpost at the very edge of Camp Carpenter, Huck Finn echoes the early days of Scouting, where scouts will learn skills such as shelter building, knots, and rope work. - Challenge Course- A team-based problem-solving challenge that combines games and rope course elements to make a high-energy team-building event. - Action Archery- Use bow and arrow skills to compete in a series of archery games, using unique targets such as cowbells and a tic-tac-toe board. - Rappelling and Bouldering -Scouts will have the great opportunity to boulder on rocks and rappel down our rock cliffs. - Cooking This adventure will lead them to prepare and cook lunch on an open fire using the Patrol Method.